hsaghir/hsaghir.github.io/src/content/posts/2026-09-11-agents-are-files.md

 +  max_cents: 30000
 ```

 Replay the same \$250 request.
-It now goes through.
-The original checks still expect a review, so they fail and the runner exits with status 1.
-A file edit changed the behavior; the unchanged evals caught it.
+With the higher limit, the refund goes through.
+The unchanged outcome checks expect a review record, so they fail and the runner exits with status 1.
+An ordinary file edit changed the behavior, and an automated test immediately caught the regression.

-The host runs both definitions with the same runner.
-The [full runner](/looplet-refund-demo.py) prepares the workspace, adds the checks, and saves the responses, tool calls, and results.
-Follow the [reproduction steps](/looplet-demo-notes/#refund-demo-change-the-actual-cartridge) to make the edit and run the comparison.

-Replay fixes the model responses, not the tool results.
-Tools run again, including their side effects, so use temporary workspaces and test services.
-To test a prompt change or a model's response to rejection, run the model again and compare several trials.

-Save the failure as an eval.
-Future versions can be checked against it, even
-when the person or agent making the change does not know the original bug.

-At this point, a person can fix the cartridge.
-The same test also gives a
-builder a clear target: edit a copy, run it, and use the failed checks to guide
-the next edit.
+The [demo runner](/looplet-refund-demo.py) executes both versions through the same interface.
+The [reproduction notes](/looplet-demo-notes/#refund-demo-change-the-actual-cartridge) document the full test suite.

+Saving this failure as an eval provides permanent protection.
+Future developers, or future models, can change prompts and tools without silently reintroducing the bug.

 ## A cartridge makes autonomous improvement possible

-Once behavior is in a cartridge, another agent can improve it.
-Here, **autonomous** means the model makes the edits.
-The host still runs the tests and evals and decides whether to keep the change.

-The loop is simple: copy the cartridge, let the builder edit the copy, run it against tests owned by the host, and keep it only if it passes.
-Repeat from the best version.
-This is a **hill climb**: each round tries to find a better version without giving the version being tested control of the tests.

-The agent doing a task and the agent improving the agent have different jobs.
-The task agent handles a request.
-The builder changes the definition that will handle future requests.
-The edited copy is a candidate; it does not replace the deployed version just because the builder finished writing it.

-The live hill climb shows this working.
-I ran `gpt-5.6-sol` against the failed refund case.
-The first copy fixed that case but failed two other tests.
-The host sent those failures back to the builder.
-After two more rounds, the copy passed all seven tests owned by the host.

-Only two hook files changed.
-The nine eval files stayed byte-identical to the baseline.
-The host supplied the expected results and decided whether the candidate passed.

-In this trial, a live model discovered and improved a cartridge while the host owned the tests and sent failures back to the builder.
-The result covers one task, one model, and one bounded experiment.
-Other models and tasks may behave differently.
-The candidate and evaluator share a process, so candidate code can access the evaluator's permissions.

-The [builder demo](/looplet-refund-builder-demo.py) also has a scripted mode.
-It makes the same copy-edit-run-keep loop reproducible without a model or an API key.
+Once an agent is defined in files and evaluated against outcome checks, a new capability emerges: **another agent can improve it.**

+When an agent fails, a human developer typically reads the error, edits the prompt or tool logic, runs the tests, and checks whether the pass rate improved.
+Because the cartridge is just files in a directory, a **builder agent** can execute that exact same loop.

+This process is a **hill climb**:
+1. Copy the cartridge to a fresh workspace.
+2. Let the builder model read the failure report and edit the candidate cartridge files.
+3. Run the candidate against the test suite.
+4. If all tests pass, keep the candidate; if tests fail, return the error feedback to the builder and try again.

+The critical architectural requirement is that the host, not the candidate, must own the evaluation suite.
+If the candidate could modify its own eval checks, it could achieve a passing score by simply deleting the assertions.
+The [probe script](/looplet-demo-notes/#probe-the-failure-contracts) demonstrates this: modifying only the grading code produces a reported pass on the broken \$250 refund.

 <figure>
   <picture>